An Easy Beginner’s Guide to Sexting like a Pro

 via GIPHY

 There is a right time and right place to sext.
-For example, don’t sext in a meeting but maybe do when you’re alone in your office.
-Sext while you’re in bed, but don’t sext while driving (don’t text and drive at all).
+For example, don’t sext in a meeting, but maybe do it when you’re alone in your office.
+Sext while you’re in bed, but don’t text while driving (don’t text and drive at all).
 I would choose a time when you’re not around family or small children.
-Just think about this before you sext.
-Does this feel right to talk about while I am in close proximity to these people?
-I wouldn’t in front of my family but I would in front of my close friends because I’m going to show them the conversation later anyways.

 Sexting can be exciting!
 It can help you find your inner freak and a sexual freak that is compatible with you.
 But be careful of the don’ts because you don’t want to become a sexting failure.
-Overall, though, have fun!
-Sexting is not supposed to be so serious.
-Just go crazy!

 Resources: Elite Daily, Google Definitions, American Psychological Association